 - Credit-scoring systems, which were first developed more than 50 years ago, sophisticated computer programs used to evaluate potential borrowers and to underwrite all forms of consumer credit, including credit cards, installment loans, residential mortgages as well as home equity loans and even small business lines of credit.

 - Credit scoring is a useful tool with an appropriate default premium.
 It helps in determining the rate of interest charged to a potential borrower.

 - Banks that use risk-based pricing can offer competitive prices on the best loans across all borrower groups.
 Reject or price at a premium those loans that represent the highest risks.

-- The bank determines a reasonable default premium based on past credit history of borrowers.
-Bank also reward the borrowers for their responsible behavior.
+- The bank determines a reasonable default premium based on the past credit history of borrowers.
+Bank also rewards the borrowers for their responsible behavior.